 -

-The most forward-thinking organisations are already investing in capabilities that turn insight into foresight:
+The most forward-thinking organisations are already investing in capabilities that turn insight into foresight and embed risk management into every stage of procurement:

 -